python/devguide/gitbootcamp.rst

+.. highlight:: console

 .. _gitbootcamp:

 Git Bootcamp and Cheat Sheet
 ============================

-In this section, we'll go over some commonly used git commands that are relevant to CPython's workflow.
+In this section, we'll go over some commonly used Git commands that are relevant to CPython's workflow.

 .. contents::